The Top 10 1970s Video Games

-The 1970s no doubt marked the first prominent decade of the video game industry’s history.
-This decade practically saw most of the earliest video games’ development, mostly in arcade versions.
+The 1970s undoubtedly marked the first prominent decade of the video game industry’s history.
+This decade practically saw the development of most of the earliest video games, mostly in arcade versions.
 As far as video games were concerned in the early ‘70s, you would have to go to the arcade for the good old games.
 It also saw the development of the PC and earliest video game consoles.
+While they are mostly consisted of Arcade games we still found it interesting and important enough to make into a top 10 1970s video games list.

 In looking at the brilliant video games that graced the 1970s decade, one would seem lost as there is quite a lot to consider.
 However, some were notably outstanding, as they made a significant impact both on popular culture as well as the video gaming medium.
 All, which in the long run, influenced bigger and better games in subsequent years.